Oakley Youth Development Center

-Oakley is the site of the Oakley Youth Development Center (OYDC), formerly known as Oakley Training School is a juvenile correctional facility of the Mississippi Department of Human Services located in unincorporated Hinds County, Mississippi, near Raymond.
+Oakley Youth Development Center (OYDC), formerly known as Oakley Training School is a juvenile correctional facility of the Mississippi Department of Human Services located in unincorporated Hinds County, Mississippi, near Raymond.
 It is the Mississippi state government's sole juvenile correctional facility for children adjudicated into the juvenile correctional system.

 Oakley has a capacity of 150 students.
 Oakley is located on a 1068 acre plot of land surrounded by agricultural fields; the State of Mississippi states that the complex is about a 30-minute commute from Jackson.
 Grantier Architecture designed a 6598 sqft building of the school.
 Only those who have been adjudicated delinquent for a felony or who has been adjudicated delinquent three or more times for a misdemeanor offense may be committed to Oakley.
 Oakley may retain custody of a child until the child's twentieth birthday but not for longer.
 The facility is subject to a 2023 Memorandum of Agreement between the United States and Mississippi for care required at the facility.